Darktris/irclogbot/README.md

 ```
 # Milestones
 - [x] Output directory
+- [ ] Auto-publishing tool in a http, maybe an embedded http server
 - [ ] More options for output and MongoDB support
 - [ ] Auto-response messages
 - [ ] Output in HTML-friendly format